DIY Android App for Yi Dash Car Camera

 Why

-A friend asked me if I could create an android app using his new Yi Dash Car Camera.
-Camera's parameters look very good and the price was quite low.
-He showed me a native Android app that was already on Google Play.
-He needed to download a list of video files and search them by specific time.
+A friend asked me to develop an Android app for his new Yi Dash Car Camera.
+The camera has impressive specifications at a very low price.
+He showed me the native Android app available on Google Play but needed a way to download and search video files by specific timestamps.

-Every time you want to access camera, you need to call open stream request.
-It most probably opens a session and allows you to call another requests.
-I'm just guessing because there is no documentation.
-This session lasts for about 10-15 seconds.
+To access the camera, you must initiate an open stream request, which opens a session for subsequent requests.
+This session lasts approximately 10-15 seconds.
 Responses are in XML format.

-For example, to download video files you need to make 3 requests in order.
+For example, to download video files, you need to make three requests in sequence:

-Aside from downloading videos, I was also searching for how to capture and download image from camera.
-For my surprise, there was no capture image feature.
-They were using a snapshot from the video stream.
+While exploring video downloads, I was also curious about how to capture and download images from the camera.
+Surprisingly, there was no dedicated image capture feature—images are taken as snapshots from the video stream.

 Result